 The Servicer must comply with all provisions of the National Flood Insurance Program, as authorized by the National Flood Insurance Act of 1968, the Flood Disaster Protection Act of 1973 and the 1994 National Flood Insurance Reform Act.
 During the term of the Mortgage Loan, the Servicer must ensure that flood insurance is maintained, or added if the Servicer becomes aware that the Mortgaged Property subsequently becomes part of a SFHA.
-The Servicer must have procedures to actively, but no less than annually, monitor all flood maps and community status changes for all Mortgaged Properties and take appropriate actions as changes occur.
-If the Servicer determines that the Mortgaged Property's status has changes, and that it is now located in a SFHA, the Servicer must notify the Borrower of the flood insurance requirements in accordance with the provisions of the Guides.
+The Servicer must have procedures to actively, but no less than annually, monitor all flood maps and community status changes for all Mortgaged Properties and take appropriate actions as changes, and that it is now located in a SFHA, the Servicer must notify the Borrower of the flood insurance requirements in accordance with the provisions of the Guides.
 If the Servicer does not receive proof of flood insurance after forty-five (45) days from the original notification to the Borrower, the Servicer must force-place the flood insurance coverage.
-If the Servicer determines that the Mortgaged Property's status has changed, and that it is no longer in a SFHA, the Servicer must not require flood insurance.
+If the Servicer determines that the Mortgaged Property's status has changer in a SFHA, the Servicer must not require flood insurance.